evelinesurbakti/Satellite-Images-Prediction-with-Random-Forests-and-Multinomial-Logistic-Regression/README.md

-# Satellite Images Prediction with Random Forests and Multinomila Logistic Regression
+# Satellite Images Prediction with Random Forests and Multinomial Logistic Regression
 In this report, random forests and multinomial logistic regression are used on the dataset Satellite available in package ***mlbench*** contains 6435 images displaying different scenes recorded by the Landsat satellite program.
 Each row of the data correspond to an image, which encodes a scene in